oucs-teaching/cosc349-labs/lab02.md

 On the VirtualBox console, you can run the commands shown in the following screen-shot to enable the SSH server.
 (This command sequence is adapted from [Bitnami's documentation](https://docs.bitnami.com/virtual-machine/faq/get-started/enable-ssh/), which may provide additional links that are useful to you.)

 :::info
+:eyes:
-Just to emphasise, since some people have missed this: you actually need to look at the commands being typed at the shell prompt within the screen capture that follows!
+Just to emphasise, since some students have missed this in the past: you actually need to look at the commands being typed at the shell prompt within the screen capture that follows!
 :::

 ![](https://i.imgur.com/GuaFqzf.png)